Before You Buy a Laptop or Notebook Computer

 Weight and Portability

-On the other hand, if display size is a concern (as described below) you may want to sacrifice weight and portability for larger size.
+On the other hand, if the display size is a concern (as described below) you may want to sacrifice weight and portability for a larger size.
 Smaller notebooks also have more cramped keyboards which can be uncomfortable for some users.

-More efficient processors, SSD disk drives, and improved battery technology have increased average run times to 14 hours or more for some models, but there is still a large variation, so if you intend to use your laptop/notebook for long overseas flights or in other situations where charging is not readily available make sure you choose a model with sufficient battery life.
+More efficient processors, SSD disk drives and improved battery technology have increased average run times to 14 or more hours for some models.
+But there is still a large variation.
+So if you intend to use your laptop/notebook for long overseas flights or in other situations where charging is not readily available, make sure you choose a model with sufficient battery life.